 Is Annapolis right for your child?

 Welcome to admissions at Annapolis!
-We are eager to make your acquaintance and help you determine if Annapolis is a good fit for your family.
+We are eager to make your acquaintance and help you determine if Annapolis is the right choice for your family.
 The first step is to schedule a personal tour, attend one of our Open House events, or Inquire for more information and see first hand why Annapolis might be the perfect fit for your family’s education.

 Schedule a Tour: A personal tour tailored to your specific needs is one of the best ways to determine if Annapolis is right for your family.
 The highly personal attention with our experienced admissions staff ensures all your questions get answered and provides a thorough glimpse of the actual learning environment and classroom experience.

-- Inquire for More Info: Not yet sure you want to take a tour or attend an Open House?
-Not a problem.
-Just fill out an inquiry form and tell us what you’d like to know.
+- Inquire for More Info: If you are unsure about whether you’d like to schedule a tour or attend an Open House but would like more information, please fill out an inquiry form and tell us more about how we can help.
 Our admissions staff will respond with detailed answers to your questions.

 Ready to Get Started?